H. 757: An Act to study the health of the Blue Hills Forest and ecology to inform long-term reservation management

-While some might say that the forest health in the Blue Hills has been declining, the cause remains undetermined and is likely multifaceted.
-Because no current scientific research has holistically examined the health of the Blue Hills forest, outdated studies are used to justify a deer depopulation strategy that the DCR and DFW claim will lead to ecosystem recovery.
-However, based on existing data and the agencies’ inconsistent justifications for the hunt, it appears that the goal is to increase recreational hunting opportunities.
-During this 2019-2020 legislative session, Representative Bill Driscoll filed H.757, a bill that would support a study and scientific survey of the Blue Hills.
-Such a study and survey would help determine causes of the forest’s declining health and inform the most effective solutions.
+While the forest health in the Blue Hills appears to be declining, the cause remains undetermined and is likely multifaceted.
+No current scientific research has holistically examined the health of the Blue Hills forest.
+Rather than conducting a study to scientifically assess Blue Hills forest health, DCR and DFW have turned to outdated studies to justify a deer hunting strategy, which they claim will lead to ecosystem recovery.
+However, based on existing data and the agencies’ inconsistent justifications for the hunt, it appears that the goal is merely to increase recreational hunting opportunities.
+Representative Bill Driscoll, however, has filed H.757, a bill that would support a study and scientific survey of the Blue Hills to help determine the causes of the forest’s declining health and inform the most effective solutions.

 What can I do?

-- Contact your legislator to express opposition to this hunt, the rushed process, the questionable data on the deer population, and the lack of serious attention to alternatives.
-You can also send an email.
+- Contact your state legislators to express opposition to this hunt, the questionable data on the deer population, and the lack of serious attention to alternatives.

-- If you live in the areas surrounding the Blue Hills – Milton, Canton, Quincy, Braintree, Randolph and Dedham residents – please contact your local lawmakers and state senator and representative.
-Not sure who your elected official are?
-Visit www.wheredoivotema.org to find out!
+- If you live in the areas surrounding the Blue Hills—Milton, Canton, Quincy, Braintree, Randolph and Dedham residents—contact both your local lawmakers (click on your town’s hyperlink to learn who your town officials are) and your state legislators.